-Barberville Falls is open to the public once again, at least until next Memorial Day (Read Article)
+Barberville Falls is closed to the public once again, at least until next Labor Day

 To find out more about this lovely spot, visit its page in our Outdoor Areas Database.

 Lyme disease is on the rise in our area and early detection and treatment is the key to avoid serious complications.
 First it's important to thoroughly check for ticks, not only when you are outside but when you come in contact with a pet that has been outside.
 Lyme disease is caused by bacterium found in the stomachs of infected ticks and it may take as much as a day for the bacterium to make its way into your body.
 It's for this reason that the old tick removal method of covering a tick with oil or grease is not recommended as this can cause the tick to regurgitate the contents of its stomach into your bloodstream.
 The recommended method is to grasp the tick with a pair of tweezers as close to your skin as possible and steadily pull it away.